 In June 2017 a group of organisations with concerns about their premises arrangements with Tower Hamlets council met to share their worries, questions and experiences.
 We collated a summary of the issues raised at this meeting (download here) and circulated key points to the council so that they could be addressed at the Voluntary Sector Premises Forum.

-The last Premises Forum meeting took place on 27th June 2017.
+A Premises Forum meeting took place on 27th June 2017.
 Notes from the meeting are available here.

 Key points raised at this meeting covered two main areas: